textpattern/textpattern.github.io/tags/tag-basics/integrated-tag-notation.md

 …
 ~~~

-Finally, we eliminate the explicit use of the HTML `<figcaption>` tags by using Textpattern’s presentational `wraptag` attribute in `image_info`.
+Finally, we eliminate the explicit use of the HTML `<figcaption>` tags by using Textpattern's presentational `wraptag` attribute in `image_info`.
 The attribute is one of several common presentational attributes of many Textpattern tags.
 It allows you to declare any HTML element you want, Textpattern style:

 ~~~ html
 …